 Additional file protections are available on some file systems, including Windows NTFS, Unix, and Linux.
-If you are running a Java 7 or higher VM, you can configure Derby to take advantage of these extra file protections.
+You can configure Derby to take advantage of these extra file protections.

 By default, Derby creates new directories and files with the default permissions of the operating system account that started the VM (the umask setting on Unix and Linux).
 You can configure Derby to override those default permissions and to restrict access to just that account.
 If you configure Derby this way, only that account can access the directories and files created by Derby.
-If you are running on a Java 7 or higher VM, you can configure this extra protection by setting the following system property, either on the VM command line or in derby properties:
+You can configure this extra protection by setting the following system property, either on the VM command line or in derby.properties: